Sufficiency of disclosure: Undue experimentation

-Under the patent law in the United States, the patent specification must be complete enough so that a person of "ordinary skill in the art" of the invention can make and use the invention without “undue experimentation".
-There is no precise definition of "undue experimentation".
-The standard is determined based on the art of the invention.
+Under the patent law in the United States, the enablement requirement is not satisfied, if a person having "ordinary skill in the art" (PHOSITA) of the invention cannot make and use the invention without undue experimentation.

+Undue experimentation is not based on quantity of experimentation as much as it is on unpredictability of outcome.
 In the "predictable arts", such as mechanical inventions and software inventions, very little description is required.
 A mere flow chart of a piece of software, for example, is adequate.
 Source code is not normally required.
-In the “unpredictable arts”, such as chemistry and pharmaceuticals, a very complete description is required.
+In the “unpredictable arts”, such as chemistry and pharmaceuticals, a very detailed description is required.